MHisyamAvilaS17/Sentiment-Analysis-of-2019-Indonesian-Presidential-Election-Tweets-Using-Random-Forest-and-LSTM/README.md

 📜 More Information

 The combination between LSTM and TF-IDF vectorization was not included in this code, as LSTM requires sequential data input, making it incompatible with TF-IDF features.
 Additionally, this combination yielded the lowest accuracy during preliminary tests.
+Also, This model may not be fully optimized, and there is room for improvement.
+The author encourages further enhancements and refinements to improve accuracy and generalizability.
+Contributions and feedback are highly appreciated!